RaphaelHartner/CheatOverflow/public/doc/readme.txt

-Read me for the incredible CheatOverflow-App
+Read me for the incredible CheatOverflow-App by AdeHar (Adelmann & Hartner)

 CheatOverflow is a web-app, which gives you the opportunity to easily cheat on every IT-related test ;-) First of all, on the homepage there are three(depends on the device) columns where you can find the most